Introduction

 - Using

-snapshots to store the expected result (we save some time writing stubs here).
-So, we choosejest
+jestsnapshots to store the expected result (we save some time writing stubs here).
+So, we choosejestas a testing framework.

 - Using